thunder1210/GameHour/README.md

 # GameHour
+## About
-*A Website based on gamers-online-battle and Joyful moments*
+*'GameHour' is an ideal Website based on gamer-online-battle and Joyful moments.* the project was developed by own myself.
 ## Build Steps - How to get started?
 - Clone this project into your local workspace.
 - Open Windows cmd/Linux terminal, switch to the root  under GameHour project.